-This is part of the government's commitment to make the UK financial system the greenest in the world.
+This is part of the Government's commitment to make the UK financial system the greenest in the world.

-This report provides members with the opportunity to find out more about the work carried out by the Trustees in relation to climate change and its potential financial impact on members' pensions savings.
+This report provides members with the opportunity to find out more about the work carried out by the Trustees in relation to climate change.

-It is the first climate change report produced by the Trustees of the Plan and will be repeated on an annual basis.
+This is the second climate change report produced by the Trustees of the Plan.
 We hope you find it informative and would welcome any feedback.